Xiaozhu-Zhang1998/nonlinearCausalMIP_reproducible_code/Figure_9/readme.md

 We will run 5 * 2 (data_structure * variance_scheme) combinations of experiment.
 For each one of them:

-- remember to specify the `data_name` and `equalvar` before running each file.
+- Remember to specify the `data_name` and `equalvar` before running each file.

-- run the file `generate.py`.
+- Run the file `generate.py`.
 This generates 30 datasets.

-- put the true edge set as `data_name.txt` under the ./dataset folder.
+- Put the true edge set as `data_name.txt` under the ./dataset folder.

-- run the file `R_baselines.R`.
+- Run the file `R_baselines.R`.
 This generates 30 `.rds` files.
 For equal-variance scheme, bootstrapping results will be generated as well.

-- run the file `py_methods.py`.
+- Run the file `py_methods.py`.
 This generates 30 `.npy` files.
 For unequal-variance scheme, boostrapping results will be generated as well.

-- run the file `collect_R.R` to collect simulation results from R. This generates a file `R_outputs.csv`.
+- Run the file `collect_R.R` to collect simulation results from R. This generates a file `R_outputs.csv`.

-- run the file `collect_py.py` to collect simulation results from python.
+- Run the file `collect_py.py` to collect simulation results from python.
 This generates a file `Python_outputs.csv`.

+---

 Please save all files using the following directory hierarchy:

 ** variance scheme name (Equal, Unequal2)

 *** graph name (dsep, asia, bowling, inssmall, rain, cloud, funnel, galaxy, insurance, factors)